erictc95/TascaS3.02/README.md

 This pattern guarantees that only one shared instance of the class exists during the entire application lifecycle.

-The class simulates the basic behavior of an **Undo system**, similar to a Linux terminal command history.
+The class simulates the behavior of an **Undo system**, similar to a Linux terminal command history.

 ---